 We kindly request that people refrain from taking alcohol into Bed Race Square.
 The Great South West Bed Race is a family friendly fun event for all to enjoy - please help us to keep it that way.

 Rain Hail or Shine

-Being south-west WA in mid-Autumn, the weather can be unpredictable BUT neither hell-nor-high water will dampen the spirits of bed racers and spectators and the event will not be called off, unless the Bed Race Grand Master deems conditions to be too dangerous for participants.
+Being south-west WA in the beginning of spring, the weather can be unpredictable BUT neither hell-nor-high water will dampen the spirits of bed racers and spectators and the event will not be called off, unless the Bed Race Grand Master deems conditions to be too dangerous for participants.

 What to wear